 Opioid abuse doesn’t always start intentionally.
 Oftentimes, a person who’s taking prescription opioids for pain relief may grow tolerant to a certain dose, at which they may no longer experience the safe relief.
 In an attempt to alleviate their pain, they may increase their dose a bit.

 If this continues, an addiction eventually occurs.
 Many people who start abusing prescription opioids often turn to more accessible and cheap drugs like heroin to continue their addictions.

-After detox, patients at our opioid rehab then move onto our residential level of care, during which they live at our facility while participating in individual and group therapy sessions with our counselors.
-Our Northeast addictions treatment center even offers a family program for the spouses, parents, and siblings who also wish to receive therapy to heal from the impact of their loved one’s substance abuse.
+After opioid detox, patients at our opioid rehab then move onto our residential level of care, during which they live at our facility while participating in individual and group therapy sessions with our counselors.
+Our Northeast addictions treatment center even offers a family program for spouses, parents, and siblings who also wish to receive therapy to heal from the impact of their loved one’s substance abuse.